Strategic planning & classification

 - This section describes the general conditions under which the learner's problem in our setting can be cast as a convex minimization problem

-- Even if original loss function is convex wrt. (keeping and fixed), it may fail to be convex wrt. chosen strategically as a function of
+- Even if original loss function is convex wrt.

 4. Regret Minimization